 Becoming a farrier is an ideal career for someone who loves horses and working with them.
 Most farriers spend a lot of time traveling to farms and stables, scheduling appointments.
 In some cases, they may work on site at racetracks.
 The largest stables and horse farms will sometimes have a permanent farrier on staff.
 Because the condition of a horse’s hoof is so vital, the best farriers are those that have been trained in formal horseshoeing programs, or apprenticed under a Certified Journeyman Farrier.
 Those who go through additional training usually receive the best rates, and also can be confident that they’re doing the best possible job.

 The school campus is located in Minco, Oklahoma and has all the charm of a small town.
-Our facility includes a 24' x 50' forging area, a 30' x 50' enclosed shoeing area, 30' x 50' open air shoeing area, classroom and office, fully furnished male and female bunkhouse on-site in addition to over 20 acres of pasture area.
+Our facility includes a 24' x 50' forging area, a 30' x 50' enclosed shoeing area, 30' x 50' open air shoeing area, classroom and office, three fully furnished male and female bunkhouses on-site in addition to over 20 acres of pasture area.
 We use propane forges and coke forges as well as all the latest tools from the best toolmakers.
 We have clinicians visiting the school 2 to 3 times per month from around the US so students get to experience a wide array of teaching styles.

 Students will train in three different aspects presented throughout the courses to become a farrier.
 All four courses offered at the horseshoeing school - Five Star Horseshoeing School will include:

 Classroom Instruction (25%) including lecture/discussion, video presentation, quizzes, and testing.

 Forging Instruction and Practice (25%) including demonstration and hands-on instruction.

 Live Horse Trimming and Shoeing (50%) including demonstration and hands-on instruction.